AyushGupta2114/Android-Development-Chapters/README.md

-# These are different chapters in the journey of Android Develeopement
+# These are different chapters in the journey of Android Developement

-## Each chapter has its app with only that feature😎😄
+## Each chapter has different features😎😄 like scroll and media player

 <p float="left">
   <img src="https://user-images.githubusercontent.com/94870982/195607242-8456ca8d-d56b-4906-8b77-ff9edcdbd22b.png"  width="300" height="500" align="left"/>